AsadAliAkhtar/Data-Science-Portfolio/Airfoil Self-Noise Prediction/Readme.md

 8. [Dependencies](#dependencies)

 ## Introduction
-This project aims to predict scaled sound pressure levels of an airfoil using machine learning techniques.
+This project aims to predict scaled sound pressure levels of NACA 0012 airfoils at various wind tunnel speeds and angles of attack, using machine learning techniques.
+The NASA dataset comprises different size NACA 0012 airfoils at various wind tunnel speeds and angles of attack.
+The span of the airfoil and the observer position were the same in all of the experiments.
+The dataset was obtained from a series of aerodynamic and acoustic tests of two and three-dimensional airfoil blade sections conducted in an anechoic wind tunnel.

 Predicting noise levels is crucial in designing quieter aircraft and assessing environmental impact.
+By leveraging this dataset, our goal is to develop a predictive model that can accurately estimate scaled sound pressure levels, aiding in the design and evaluation of airfoil configurations for reduced noise emissions.

 ## Dataset
 The dataset used in this project includes features such as: